18 Weeks Pregnant with Twins or Multiples

 Eating healthy foods in the right quantities regularly will keep you and your baby healthy throughout.
 You need to up your iron intake around this week.
 Eat lots of iron-rich foods and also drink lots of water now and throughout your pregnancy.

 Twin or Multiple Pregnancy at 18 Week – Care Tips

 You don’t need to do anything out of the ordinary to take care of yourself the right way.
 But here are a few do’s and don’ts that you need to keep in mind.

 - Get enough massages and baths to relax and be calm.

 - Try to sleep on one side so that your blood flow is not obstructed.

-- Don’t be afraid of asking your doctor any questions regarding your baby’s health or your own health.
+- Don’t be afraid to ask your doctor any questions regarding your baby’s health or your own health.

-- Do not overdo with exercises as it may leave you fatigued.
+- Do not overdo exercises as it may leave you fatigued.

-The 18th week of pregnancy is much better and relaxed as compared to those weeks of the first trimester when nausea and morning sickness doesn’t leave your side.
-But that doesn’t mean you exhaust yourself during this time.
-Take rest as much as possible and prepare yourself mentally for the demands of the coming trimester.
-And if you have partner’s support during this time, rest assured as all will be fine.
+The 18th week of pregnancy is much better and more relaxed as compared to those weeks of the first trimester when nausea and morning sickness don’t leave your side.
+But, that doesn’t mean you exhaust yourself during this time.
+Take as much rest as possible, get your regular checkups, eat a healthy diet and prepare yourself mentally for the demands of the coming trimester.

 Previous Week: Twin Pregnancy Week 17